stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 pipeline.pColorBlendState = blend.get();
 ```

-We then populate the array of programmable shader stages:
+And similarly for the programmable stages:

 ```java
 if(!shaders.containsKey(VkShaderStage.VERTEX)) throw new IllegalStateException("No vertex shader specified");